beanvalidation/beanvalidation.org/roadmap.md

 Priorities are constantly evolving but the expert group as of today has the following priorities.

 ### Must have

 - [BVAL-241](https://hibernate.onjira.com/browse/BVAL-241) <s>Method level validation</s>
+    - Solve cross-parameter validation
+    - Should method validation methods be defined on j.v.Validator or a dedicated new interface?
 - [BVAL-238](https://hibernate.onjira.com/browse/BVAL-238) <s>Support for container injection in ConstraintValidator</s>
+    - discuss and clarify vf.close() and the usage expectation (ie when to close a VF)
+- [XXX]() Bring back interaction descriptions with Java EE and CDI in the Bean Validation specification
+- [XXX]() Finish renaming of `ConfigurationSource`
 - [BVAL-226](https://hibernate.onjira.com/browse/BVAL-226) <s>Clarify whether the static or the runtime type should be considered when creating property paths in case of cascaded validations</s>
 - [BVAL-221](https://hibernate.onjira.com/browse/BVAL-221) The constraint violation builder cannot put constraint on a top level map key
 - [BVAL-210](https://hibernate.onjira.com/browse/BVAL-210) Make sure JTA / Java EE plays well with Bean Validation + JPA when exceptions occurs (at least raise the concern upstairs ;) )